Note dated 27 December 2020

 4. Your baggage.

 You will no longer be entitled to carry unlimited amounts of tax-paid dutiable goods, such as tobacco and alcohol, that are for your own consumption.
-The UK Government is reported to have said that the old “Duty Free Allowance” will be re-instated.
-That covers, for example, 1 bottle of spirits.
+The UK Government is reported to have said that the old “Duty Free Allowance” system will be re-instated.
 We do not know the Swedish position, but speculate that it will be the same.

 5. Your Mobile Phone

-After Brexit, your mobile phone company will be permitted to charge roaming fees for using your phone in Sweden.
-In the past, before the EU outlawed them between EU countries, these had been high.
-You may wish to check in advance with your firm as some have stated they will not impose these charges, some have now announced they will do so nevertheless.
+After Brexit, your mobile phone company is permitted to charge roaming fees for using your phone in Sweden.
+In the past, before the EU outlawed roaming fees between EU countries, these had been very high.
+You may wish to check in advance with your firm as, although most of them stated they would not impose these charges, some have now announced they will do so nevertheless.